lawrobar90/ace-box-ext-hot-partner-powerup-bizobs/roles/my-use-case/files/hot-businessanalytics/lab-guide/content/02_lab1/index.md

 **Just above the table, click "*Save*"**
 **Make sure you change Status to enable the Dynamic Routing**

+*RUN SOME MORE TEST SIMULATIONS THROUGH YOUR BIZOBS APPLICATION UI**

 ### 1.6 Queries

 ##### Validate new attribute